1994–95 Minnesota Timberwolves season

 The 1994–95 Minnesota Timberwolves season was the sixth season for the Minnesota Timberwolves in the National Basketball Association.

+Season summary

+Off-season

 The Timberwolves received the fourth overall pick in the 1994 NBA draft, and selected small forward Donyell Marshall from the University of Connecticut.
 During the off-season, the team acquired Sean Rooks from the Dallas Mavericks, and signed free agents Winston Garland, and undrafted rookie point guard Darrick Martin in February.
+The team also hired Bill Blair as their new head coach.

+Regular season

-Under new head coach Bill Blair, the Timberwolves continued to struggle losing 13 of their first 14 games, including a 7-game losing streak, as Micheal Williams missed all but one game of the regular season due to a left heel injury.
+Under Blair and with the addition of Marshall, Rooks and Garland, the Timberwolves continued to struggle losing 13 of their first 14 games of the regular season, including a seven-game losing streak, as Micheal Williams suffered a season-ending left heel injury after only just one game.
 In December, the team signed free agent Greg Foster, who was previously released by the Chicago Bulls.
 At mid-season, Marshall was traded to the Golden State Warriors in exchange for Tom Gugliotta.
 The Timberwolves held an 11–36 record at the All-Star break, lost nine of their final ten games of the season, and finished in last place in the Midwest Division with a 21–61 record, setting a dubious record in becoming the first team ever to lose 60 or more games in four consecutive seasons.
+The team missed the NBA playoffs for the sixth consecutive year.

-Second-year star Isaiah Rider led the team in scoring with 20.4 points per game and 139 three-point field goals, while Christian Laettner averaged 16.3 points and 7.6 rebounds per game, and Doug West contributed 12.9 points per game.
-In addition, Rooks provided the team with 10.9 points and 6.1 rebounds per game, and Garland contributed 6.1 points and 4.4 assists per game as the team's starting point guard in Williams' absence.
+Second-year star Isaiah Rider led the Timberwolves with 20.4 points per game and 139 three-point field goals, while Christian Laettner averaged 16.3 points and 7.6 rebounds per game, and Gugliotta provided the team with 14.4 points, 7.2 rebounds, 4.5 assists and 2.0 steals per game in 31 games after the trade.
+In addition, Doug West contributed 12.9 points per game, while Rooks provided with 10.9 points and 6.1 rebounds per game, and Martin contributed 7.5 points and 3.9 assists per game in 34 games.
+Meanwhile, Garland provided with 6.1 points and 4.4 assists per game, as the team's starting point guard in Williams' absence, Stacey King averaged 5.3 points and 3.3 rebounds per game, Chris Smith contributed 5.0 points per game, and Foster provided with 4.6 points and 3.4 rebounds per game.

 During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Rider participated in the NBA Slam Dunk Contest for the second consecutive year, while before the mid-season trade, Marshall was selected for the NBA Rookie Game, as a member of the White team.
+The Timberwolves finished 21st in the NBA in home-game attendance, with an attendance of 603,518 at the Target Center during the regular season.

+Aftermath

-Following the season, Martin signed as a free agent with the Vancouver Grizzlies expansion team, while Foster signed with the Utah Jazz, and Garland, Stacey King, Chris Smith and Mike Brown were all released to free agency.
+Following the season, Martin signed as a free agent with the Vancouver Grizzlies expansion team, while Foster signed with the Utah Jazz, and Garland, King, Smith and Mike Brown were all released to free agency.